storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
 - The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
-- The Android platform version does not always handle four-byte UTF-8 characters emoji characters such as `\u1F603` (SMILING FACE, MOUTH OPEN) correctly ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564).
-It is sometimes possible to store and retrieve such characters but certain operations such as hex conversions do not work properly when using the default _(non-standard) Android-sqlite-evcore-native-driver-free database access implementation_.
-It is suspected that such characters would be stored incorrectly by the default Android platform version.
-Note that this is not an issue in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`).
+- HIGH PRIORITY TODO: The default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation does not currently handle control characters such as vertical tab, form feed, or backspace characters properly ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#28](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/28)
+- CRASH or INCORRECT HANDLING in case of Unicode emoji and other 4-octet UTF-8 characters (default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation) ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#7](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/7) and [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564)
 - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [litehelpers/Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)
 - Execution of INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android in case the built-in Android database used (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)
 - FIXED in this plugin version: ~~Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms)~~
 - Infinity (positive or negative) values are not supported on Android/iOS/macOS due to issues described above including a possible crash on iOS/macOS (ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)) or a hanging transaction queue on Android.
 - A stability issue was reported on the iOS platform version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [litehelpers/Cordova-sqlite-storage#196](https://github.com/litehelpers/Cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - SQL errors are reported with an INCORRECT error code (0) on Windows ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539).
 In certain cases SQL errors are also reported with error code 0 on Android in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`).
-- _Multi-byte UTF-8 characters not working on all Android systems (issue discovered on Intel `x86` / `x86_64` - default Android-sqlite-evcore-native-driver-free database access implementation) ref: <https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/19>_
+- Multi-byte UTF-8 characters not working on all Android systems (issue discovered on Intel `x86` / `x86_64` - default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation) ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#19](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/19)
-- _CRASH on certain Android versions when using Unicode emoji and other 4-octet UTF-8 characters (default Android-sqlite-evcore-native-driver-free database access implementation) ref: <https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/7>_
-- _Issue on default Android-sqlite-evcore-native-driver-free database access implementation in case of database name with multi-byte UTF-8 characters_
+- Issue on default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation in case of database name with multi-byte UTF-8 characters ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#25](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/25)
-- _The default Android-sqlite-evcore-native-driver-free database access implementation is known to crash on certain Android versions in case of database file names with emoji and other 4-byte UTF-8 characters_
+- The default Android-sqlite-evcore-native-driver-free database access implementation is known to crash on certain Android versions in case of database file names with emoji and other 4-byte UTF-8 characters ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#26](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/26)
-- _Issue (truncation issue) with NULL characters (`'\0\` or `'\u0000'`) on Android (default Android-sqlite-evcore-native-driver-free database access implementation) and Windows_
+- Issue (truncation issue) with NULL characters (`'\0\` or `'\u0000'`) on Android (default Android-sqlite-evcore-native-driver-free database access implementation) and Windows ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#27](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/27)
-- The default Android _database access implementation (Android-sqlite-evcore-native-driver-free)_ does not currently handle vertical tab, form feed, or backspace characters properly.
 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS/macOS platform version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS platform version).

-Some additional issues are tracked in [open Cordova-sqlite-storage bug-general issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general).
+Some additional issues are tracked in [open cordova-sqlite-storage bug-general issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general) and [open cordova-sqlite-evcore-extbuild-free bug-general issues](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general).

 <!-- END Known issues -->